AmineGoumhand1/MyBlogs/src/content/posts/n00bzctf-writeups.md

 file disk1.img
 --> disk1.img: Linux rev 1.0 ext4 filesystem data, UUID=7b1c29f0-7159-4456-9ca8-db40f35bc6ff, volume name "cloudimg-rootfs" (needs journal recovery)  (extents) (64bit) (large files) (huge files)
 ```
 As we see it is a linux disk but damaged or has some filesystem journal recovery issue.
-Here i was stuck for about 30 min ( after mounting the disk fails ) trying to understand the journal recovery for ext4, but i get a result of how to fix this using a tool e2fsck, lets run it.
+Here i was stuck for about 30 min ( after mounting the disk fails ) trying to understand the journal recovery for ext4, but i got a result of how to fix this using a tool e2fsck, lets run it.
 ![image](/favicon/golf1.png)
 As we see there is some problems with the size, so i tought why not resizing the disk image to match the filesystem's reported size, but this is a bit of a workaround and should be done carefully. and that was the clue.